All the explosive revelations and claims from Harry’s leaked book Spare so far

 “I’d witnessed her and a castmate mauling each other in some sort of office or conference room,” he writes.
 “I didn’t need to see such things live.”

-The Duke of Sussex says he asked his chaffeur to drive him through the tunnel in Paris where his mother was killed.
+The Duke of Sussex says he asked his chauffeur to drive him through the tunnel in Paris where his mother was killed.

 He was attending the 2007 Rugby World Cup semi-final at the time.